Sunlit woodland clearing at Greyfield Woodlands

 A rare combination of field craft and child-led teaching.
 The result: serious skills, taught patiently, in a safe and managed setting.

-Five percent of every session goes to the Woodland Trust.
+5% of every session is donated to the Woodland Trust.
 Skills in the woods, support for the woods.

 From booking to woodland